dsh311/PDBReader/README.md

 ## ⚖️ Summary

 These dependencies are all officially maintained by Microsoft and the .NET Foundation ecosystem and are used strictly for symbol resolution and metadata inspection within PDBReader.

-## 📄 License

-This tool is provided for development and debugging utility purposes.